jcegan/Memory-Game-Project/README.md

 Welcome to the Memory Game!
 This is a fun and engaging game that challenges players to match pairs of cards in the shortest time possible.
 The game is designed to test and improve your memory skills by requiring you to remember the positions of different cards.

-Features
+Features:

-A grid of face-down cards
+-A grid of face-down cards

-Cards with pairs of matching images
+-Cards with pairs of matching images

-The ability to flip two cards at a time
+-The ability to flip two cards at a time

-A reset option to play again
+-A reset option to play again

-How to Play
+How to Play:

-Click on any card to flip it over.
+-Click on any card to flip it over.

-Flip over another card to try to find its match.
+-Flip over another card to try to find its match.

-If the cards match, they stay face-up.
+-If the cards match, they stay face-up.

-If the cards don't match, they will flip back over after a brief moment, they will also lose one life for every failure.
+-If the cards don't match, they will flip back over after a brief moment, they will also lose one life for every failure.

-Continue matching all pairs of cards.
+-Continue matching all pairs of cards.

-Game Rules
+Game Rules:

-The game ends when all pairs of cards have been matched or when the player has 0 lives remaining.
+-The game ends when all pairs of cards have been matched or when the player has 0 lives remaining.

-You can play multiple rounds by clicking the "Restart" button once the game is complete.
+-You can play multiple rounds by clicking the "Restart" button once the game is complete.

-Technologies Used
+Technologies Used:

-HTML: For the basic structure and layout of the game
+-HTML: For the basic structure and layout of the game

-CSS: For styling the game interface and cards
+-CSS: For styling the game interface and cards

-JavaScript: To handle the game logic, including card flipping, matching, and timing
+-JavaScript: To handle the game logic, including card flipping, matching, and timing

-Installation
+Installation:

-Clone the repository to your local machine:
+-Clone the repository to your local machine:

-bash
-Copy
+-Copy
 git clone https://github.com/yourusername/memory-game.git
 Navigate into the project directory:

-bash
-Copy
+-Copy
 cd memory-game
 Open index.html in your browser to play the game.